-Delaware’s Department of Natural Resources and Environmental Control (DNREC) hosted a public meeting on Monday, January 8, 2018, to provide an opportunity for Delawareans and citizens of other East Coast states to comment on the U.S. Environmental Protection Agency’s proposal to repeal the federal Clean Power Plan (CPP).
-The DNREC-sponsored listening session began at 10:00 a.m. at the Chase Center on the Riverfront, 815 Justison Street, Wilmington, DE 19801.
+Delaware’s Department of Natural Resources and Environmental Control (DNREC) hosted a public meeting today to provide an opportunity for Delawareans and citizens of other East Coast states to comment on the U.S. Environmental Protection Agency’s proposal to repeal the federal Clean Power Plan (CPP).
+I join my fellow citizens in denouncing this destructive plan to assault our health and environment.

 Good morning.
 I am State Representative John Kowalko, 25th District, Newark South.